Mukulyadav2004/GSoC-proposal/proposal.md

 - Stage of completion: 2ND YEAR
 - Contact to verify: mukulkumar_230467@aitpune.edu.in (email address given by college)

-## Mentors
-- Evaluating mentor name and email: TOBY DYLAN HOCKING, toby.hocking@r-project.org
-- Co-mentor name(s) and email(s): JOSHUA WU, joshuawu2004@gmail.com

-**Have you been in touch with the mentors?
-When and how?**

-Yes, I have been in touch with my mentor, Joshua Wu, even before I began contributing.
-I reached out to him via email, seeking his guidance.
-His valuable advice greatly helped me get started with this package.

 ## MY MOTIVATION

 I'm confident I'd be a valuable contributor to this project.
 I'm passionate about learning and have hands-on experience, and I'm genuinely curious about how complex systems work.
 Since February 2025, I've been contributing to data.table, and each pull request feels like a rewarding challenge.
 Fixing issues and improving documentation has deepened my understanding of its internals, from efficient data handling to clever C-level optimizations.